nlfiedler/exaf-rs/FORMAT.md

 * Directory identifiers are encoded using 32-bits, so at most 4,294,967,295 directories can appear in a single archive.

 The content blocks have a size limit, but that is not relevant since the archive may have an unlimited number of content blocks, and as such the blocks can be sized to any reasonable length.

+## Revision History

+### Version 1.1

+* Added `LN` header row for files and links whose value is the total size of the file or link.

+### Version 1.0

+Initial release with directories, files, and symbolic links, basic metadata, compression using Zstandard, Argon2id KDF, AES256-GCM AEAD.